Grands Montets is justly among the most famous ski areas in the world.

 Even though the fire of 2019 has put the top out of commission for the foreseeable future, it remains a fantastic area.
 If you have ski touring equipment or a splitboard, the top is still accessible.
 Go with a guide to join a group as the crevasses are huge, hidden and dangerous.

-Though the top lift is what it’s most famous for, there’s plenty of accessible fun here, including a terrain park and a beginner’s area, making it a surprisingly good destination for mixed ability groups and families.
+Though the top and the steep stuff is what it’s most famous for, there’s plenty of accessible fun here, including a terrain park and a beginner’s area, making it a surprisingly good destination for mixed ability groups and families.
 The Bochard and Herse lifts access the big sweeping red runs, where you can really let loose when it’s quiet.

 The terrain park at Les Grands Montets is accessed by the Marmottons lift.
 If visibility is low, you can ride in the trees around the Pendant lift – there are some great natural halfpipes in this area.

 Now unlikely to be accessible via lift until 2024 at the earliest, but still accessible by touring up there.

 Eating at les Grands Montets:

 Les Grands Montets has the usual array of lift-company-owned choices at the main stations.
 Of these, Plan Joran is the best – they do good bruschettas though the serving system is a bit Kafkaesque.
 The Lognan station restaurant can be useful if you just need to grab a quick sandwich.
 However there are there also some much better options!

 The Cremerie Du Glacier +33 (0)4 50 54 07 52